Tuesday, 19 March 2019

 Now for the big question: what about credit cards?
 If your child is using a debit or ATM card, there really is no reason to introduce credit cards until they prepare to go to college, at the earliest.
 Federal law prohibits young adults under the age of 21 from getting a credit card on their own unless they can prove their ability to pay the bill.
 So if you want your older child to have a credit card, you will need to be on the account.

-Chatzsky recommends adding your older child as an authorized user on your account.
+Chatzky recommends adding your older child as an authorized user on your account.
 This allows them to use a credit card, but you get the bill.
 Since you receive the statements, you can monitor your child's spending.
 Some cards also allow you to set a spending limit on the card.
-What's more, since your child's name is on the account, this allows them to start to build a credit history — which Chatzsky stressed is extremely important at this stage in a person's life.
+What's more, since your child's name is on the account, this allows them to start to build a credit history — which Chatzky stressed is extremely important at this stage in a person's life.

 The content provided is for informational purposes only.
 Neither BBVA Compass, nor any of its affiliates, is providing legal, tax, or investment advice.
 You should consult your legal, tax, or financial advisor about your personal situation.
 Opinions expressed are those of the author(s) and do not necessarily represent the opinions of BBVA Compass or any of its affiliates.